realpython/materials/tic-tac-toe-ai-python/source_code_final/library/README.md

 ### Packaging

-Build and package a standalone tic-tac-toe library for distribution:
+Build and package a stand-alone tic-tac-toe library for distribution:

 ```shell
 $ python -m pip wheel .